openedx/docs.openedx.org/source/educators/migration_wip/10_exercises_tools/open_response_assessments/CreateORAAssignment.rst

   deadline, they will not be able to recieve a grade.

 * **Self Assessment Start Date** and **Self Assessment Start TIme**: These settings define when learners can begin to self-assess their responses.
-Before this time, learners will recieve a message that self assessment has not yet begun.
+Before this time, learners will receive a message that self assessment has not yet begun.

 * **Self Assessment Due Date** and **Self Assessment Due Time**: These settings define the date / time